Analysis | What to Know About Juneteenth

 8. Which companies are making it a holiday?

-Jack Dorsey made both Juneteenth a formal company holiday at both Twitter Inc. and Square Inc., both of which he leads.
-Vox Media Inc., Nike Inc., the New York Times and the National Football League all followed suit, while Facebook Inc. said it plans to cancel meetings that day for a “day of learning” about the experience of black Americans.
+Jack Dorsey made Juneteenth a formal company holiday at Twitter Inc. and Square Inc., both of which he leads.
+Vox Media Inc., Nike Inc., the New York Times, J.C.
+Penney Co., Qatalyst Partners, Spotify Technology SA and Quicken Loans and the National Football League all followed suit, while Facebook Inc. said it plans to cancel meetings that day for a “day of learning” about the experience of Black Americans.
 MasterCard said it would give employees the day off and encouraged them to educate themselves about the history of racism in America or volunteer with a civil rights organization.
-Twitter, in particular, has publicly leaned into the Black Lives Matter movement, changing the bio for its corporate Twitter account, where it has 58 million followers, to #BlackLivesMatter and changing its account photo to a black Twitter logo.

 For more articles like this, please visit us at bloomberg.com